 the sweet siesta of a summer day painting

-Integrative Psychotherapy
+Psychodynamic Psychotherapy

-Integrative psychotherapy combines various therapeutic approaches to meet the unique needs of each client.
+My practice of psychotherapy combines various therapeutic approaches to meet the unique needs of each client.

 Is Psychotherapy for Me?